TheKingElessar/Party-Splitter/README.md

 ## Use
 ### Keybinds
-`T` sends a message using the currently `/shout` toggle and message type.
+`T` sends a message.
+It uses the currently selected `/shout` mode and message type.

 `P` reloads the messages from the file in `mods`.
 This is useful if you want to make live changes to the messages.

-`G` toggles between insults and encouragment.
+`G` cycles through message types.

 `B` toggles `/shout`.